Applicants who are not citizens or permanent residents of the United States are considered

 international students and must meet additional requirements for admission.

-Applicants from non-English-speaking countries must demonstrate English proficiency.
+Applicants from non-English-speaking countries must provide a Certification of English

 - Applicants from non-English institutions must submit certified English translations

 and evaluations of official university records, including demonstration of the equivalency